Prana Nada, the Carnatic Music Association Netherlands, brings you the quintessence of Indian Classical Music.

 Dr. Prashant was born in Mumbai, his journey into Carnatic music began at the age of four, learnt beginner lessons from his first guru- Mrs. Nirmala Vishwanathan.
 Later he continued further musical training under Mrs. Subaa Iyer, with whom he studied privately for more than 10 years.
 Under her guidance, he also began assisting her in teaching younger students. he also gave concerts in temples & local sabhas, and participated in various cultural events, school competitions etc winning several prices.

-In 2002, he met Sri Kallidaikurucchi M Sankaranarayanan sir and he immediately was taken under the wings of this great teacher - for advanced Carnatic musical training.
+In 2002, he met Sri Kallidaikurucchi M Sankaranarayanan sir belonging to the GNB school of music and he immediately was taken under the wings of this great teacher - for advanced Carnatic musical training.
 Dr. Prashant soon took position as secretary of an organisation founded by his Guru to conduct monthly concerts, invite various artists & promote young talents.
 Prashant also served as an examiner for Gandharva Gana Vidyalaya and other music schools in Mumbai.

 Though his roots are in traditional, Dr. Prashant strives to make it more accessible to Western audiences through lecture-demonstration, music appreciation sessions, and mini concerts to showcase the lyrical, melodic & depth of this rich Indian culture and musical form.